Grants policy guidelines

 General

-grants vary in amount, but generally fall within the range of £5,000 to
+Grants vary in amount, but generally fall within the range of £3,000 to

 In the current financial climate, commitments to make future payments

 one-off annual grants.
-Charities which have received a grant in one year are
+Charities which have received a grant are encouraged

-encouraged to apply in the next and subsequent years, but should note that
+to apply in the next and subsequent years, but should note that only rarely

-charity that has received three grants will not be eligible in future years,
+charity that has received three successive grants will not be eligible in future years,

 just that we would not generally award a grant in year four.